Reaishma/Multicloud-Bigdata-platform-/Readme.md

 ```php artisan route:list``` - View all API routes
 ```composer install``` - Install dependencies

+The application is now fully functional with both frontend and backend running.
+It can be  access the dashboard at localhost:4200 and it will communicate with the Laravel API at localhost:8000.

 ## 🛠️ Installation & Setup

 ### Frontend Setup